gopro/ngfx/README.md

 1.1) Install Platform-Specific Dependencies

-*On Windows 10 (or newer):*
+*Windows 10 (or newer):*

-  Install Microsoft Visual Studio 2019 (or newer)
+- Install Microsoft Visual Studio 2019 (or newer)

-  Install PowerShell Core version 7.1.3 (or newer)
+- Install PowerShell Core version 7.1.3 (or newer)
+- Install Ninja build latest release (https://github.com/ninja-build/ninja/releases) **NOTE:** If there are other apps called ninja on your system that are in your PATH, you will need to put this one before it in PATH while building.

-*On Linux (Ubuntu 20.04.1 or newer, other Linux distros should work too):*
+*Linux (Ubuntu 20.04.1 or newer, other Linux distros should work too):*

-  Install GNU Toolchain (apt install build-essential)
+- Install GNU Toolchain (apt install build-essential)

-*On Mac:*
+*macOS:*

-  Install XCode
+- Install XCode

 1.2) Install Common System Dependencies

-Install CMake 3.19.1 (or newer)
+- Install CMake 3.19.1 (or newer)

 1.3) Install Third-Party Dependencies